What are the Best Texas Medical Schools?

 If you are also applying to other schools in the U.S., consult our guide for the AAMC’s American Medical College Application Service (AMCAS) to learn how to submit those applications.

-Now that you know the basics, you’re probably wondering, “how many medical schools are in Texas?”
-Let’s learn about each of Texas’ 15 med schools and explore the details you need to know to weigh your options.
+Now that you know the basics, you’re probably wondering, “How many medical schools are in Texas?”
+Let’s learn about each of Texas’ 16 med schools and explore the details you need to know to weigh your options.
+We’ll get into the course requirements for medical schools in Texas, the tuition, and more.
+Let’s get into it.

 List of All Texas Medical Schools